cupidthecat/cupidfm/README.md

 * fix file dir sizes using du
 * fixe virtualfs
 * display symlink and what they link to
 * scroll dir tree preview
+* Vector_reserve() helper - Optimize file loading performance for large directories
+* Implement proper memory management and cleanup for file attributes

 cupidfm is a terminal-based file manager implemented in C. It uses the `ncurses` library for the user interface, providing features like directory navigation, directory tree preview, file preview, file editing, and file information display.